s2t2/lambda-ds-3-1/ONBOARDING.md

 Category | Recommended Tool(s) | Purpose
 --- | --- | ---
-Text Editor or IDE | VS Code | For creating, reading, editing, and deleting files of text and software code Command-line Application | Mac: Terminal.
+Text Editor or IDE | VS Code | For creating, reading, editing, and deleting files of text and code.
+Command-line Application | Mac: Terminal.
 Windows: Git Bash, or whatever you can get to work! | For interfacing with the computer in programmatic ways (i.e. installing and running software).
-Programming Language | `python` | For executing software written in a given programming language.
+Programming Language | Python (`python`) | For executing software written in a given programming language.
 Programming Language Virtual Environment Manager | Anaconda (`conda`) or Pipenv (`pipenv`) | For installing different versions of a programming language, to suit project-specific purposes, because sometimes you might need to use a different version.
 Programming Language Package Manager | Anaconda environments: `pip`.
 Pipenv environments: `pipenv`. | For installing third-party packages written in a given programming language.
-Version Control Utility (`git`) | For incrementally saving different versions of software files.
+Version Control Utility | Git (`git`) | For incrementally saving different versions of software files.
-Server Management Utility (`heroku`) | For provisioning and managing remote servers on which to run software.
+Server Management Utility | Heroku (`heroku`) | For provisioning and managing remote servers on which to run software.

 ### Text Editor